mirrar-sdm/mirrAR-iOS-SDK/README.md

 ```

 # Notes
-1. The framework size is 81.9Mb.
+1. The framework size is 29.9Mb.
-2. Minimum iOS version Tested is iOS 12 & Supported version is iOS 10.
+2. Minimum iOS version Tested is iOS 12 & Supported version is iOS 9.
 3. iOS simulator is not supported (obviously) because it doesn't have a camera.
-You need an physical iOS device to implement the SDK.
+You need an physical iOS device to implement the SDK & compile the project.
 4. Expect lower camera resolution/fps on older devices like iPhone 7.
 5. Internet access is required.
 6. App needs to have camera permission key in info.plist